bthate/genocide/docs/index.rst

 CONCLUSION
 ==========

-Not to be precluded from reconsideration, the court will pronounce it's "inside the jurisdiction" and arrest the king to stop his genocide.
+Not within the jurisidiction means the king is doing his genocide.

 .. toctree::
     :hidden: